-On February 23, 2023 and May 30, 2023, the Company paid a quarterly cash dividends of \$0.0225 per share of common stock outstanding to stockholders of record at the close of business on February 10, 2023 and May 19, 2023.
-Total dividends paid during the six months ended June 30, 2023 were \$1.2 million.
+On February 23, 2023 and May 30, 2023, the Company paid a quarterly cash dividends of \$0.0225 per share of common stock outstanding to stockholders of record at the close of business on February 10, 2023 and May 19, 2023, respectively.
+Total dividends paid during the nine months ended September 30, 2023 were \$1.2 million.
 The Board of Directors suspended the Company's dividend payment policy on August 9, 2023, with the associated capital resources going towards the Company's share repurchase program and repayments of our credit facility's outstanding balance.